-If you have violated your F-1 or M-1 student status—even if you haven't been caught at it -- you may want to step up and apply for "reinstatement."
+If you have violated your F-1 or M-1 student status—even if you haven't been caught at it—you may want to step up and apply for "reinstatement."
 If your request for reinstatement is approved, USCIS will officially recognize that you have gotten back your student status (and are no longer accruing unlawful time) as of the date your reinstatement is approved.

 The process of applying for reinstatement is the same for F-1 and M-1 visa holders.
 You will need to work with your DSO to assemble certain forms, attach some supporting paperwork, and mail it all to a USCIS office, as described below.

 Acting in a timely manner is important here: You will need to get an answer from USCIS before the expected completion date on your Form I-20 has passed.
 Otherwise, and even if the delay was not your fault, you will have reapply for a student visa the next time you are in your home country.

 You need to fill out only one form to apply for reinstatement, USCIS Form I-539, together with a supplemental sheet if you have family members with you in the United States.
 Your DSO, however, will also need to issue a new Form I-20 authorizing reinstatement.

 When you've got a copy of Form I-539 in hand, follow our line-by-line instructions for filling it out.
 (This discussion refers to the version of the form issued 05/31/22.)